What is Civil and Natural Resources Engineering?

 - Our department is ranked 9th in the world

-- We are the only university in the world to offer Natural Resources Engineering
+- The University of Canterbury is the only university in the world to offer Natural Resources Engineering

 - We have new, high-tech laboratories all right on campus